 Estimating climate change sensitivity from CENFA

-All climatic variables and distribution files were reprojected at a resolution of 5 km2 in the Behrman equal-area projection.
+All climatic variables and distribution files were reprojected to a resolution of 5 km2 in the Behrmann equal-area projection.
 We picked this resolution because the coarser the resolution, the more climate-change sensitivity tended to be underestimated for narrowly distributed species (Figures S6 & S7).
 However, finer resolutions demand a large amount of memory space when working at global scales across all terrestrial vertebrates.
-We found the 5 km2 resolution to be an acceptable trade-off between computational load and accuracy of the sensitivity estimations.
+We found the 5-km2 resolution to be an acceptable trade-off between computational load and accuracy of the sensitivity estimations.
 However, when working at 5-km2 resolution, there were still some narrowly distributed species for which sensitivity was likely underestimated (Figure S7).
 Thus, we chose to exclude species with a range area ≤ 100 km2 from further analyses (i.e., excluding narrow-ranging species whose distributions could intersect up to 4 grid cells).
 In doing so, the sample size was reduced by 660 species for amphibians, by 142 species for birds, by 129 species for mammals, and by 615 species for reptiles.
 Our results were overall robust to the exclusion of these species.
 We then combined the climate data with the species distributions to estimate sensitivity to climate change, applying the CENFA framework across terrestrial vertebrates (Figure 1c).
-See Appendix 4, S5: “Implementing Climate-niche Factor Analysis (CENFA; Rinnan and Lawler (2019)) across terrestrial vertebrates” for more details on the implementation of the CENFA framework.
+Full details of the implementation of the CENFA framework are given in the Supporting Information (S5 “Implementing Climate-niche Factor Analysis across terrestrial vertebrates”).

 Models

-We used phylogenetic least-square (PGLS) regressions, implemented with the ‘caper’ R package Version 1.0.1 (Orme 2012), to assess the effects of ecological characteristics on species estimated sensitivity to climate change.
-PGLS regressions allowed us to control for phylogenetic relationships among species.
-We combined the ecological characteristics and the phylogenies using the ‘comparative.data’ function from the ‘caper’ package, and we built Class-specific models to explain climate-change sensitivity with the ecological characteristics (Figure 1c).
+We used phylogenetic least-square (PGLS) regressions, implemented in the ‘caper’ R package Version 1.0.1 (Orme 2012), to assess the effects of ecological characteristics on species estimated sensitivity to climate change, while controlling for phylogenetic relationships among species.
+We combined the ecological characteristics and the phylogenies using the ‘comparative.data’ function from the ‘caper’ package, and then built class-specific models to explain climate-change sensitivity with the ecological characteristics (Figure 1c).
 Before fitting the models, we checked for multicollinearity among the predictors using GVIF scores.
-Across all Classes, the models included all the main effects of the ecological characteristics, except for amphibians, where we dropped diet breadth (which was strongly collinear with diet; Tables S9-13).
-For the continuous predictors, we fitted third-order polynomials to allow for non-linearity of the responses (we included third order polynomials for the climate-change sensitivity models but not for the land-use models because the PGLS models structure was simpler than that of the land-use models, they were also less computationally intensive, and finally because the number of estimated parameters was already high for the land-use models without allowing for third-order polynomials).
+Across all classes, the models included all the main effects of the ecological characteristics, except for amphibians, for which we dropped diet breadth (which was strongly collinear with diet; Tables S9-13).
+For the continuous predictors, we fitted third-order polynomials to allow for non-linearity of the responses (we included third order polynomials for the climate-change sensitivity models but not for the land-use models because the PGLS model had a simpler structure than the land-use models, and were less computationally intensive, and because the number of estimated parameters was already high for the land-use models without allowing for third-order polynomials).
 As such, the general form of the PGLS models was:

 log10climate-change sensitivity ~ polylog10continuous ecological characteristics,3+ categorical ecological characteristics+phylogenetic random effects.